wd15/wd15.github.com/_posts/2013-04-08-configuring-sumatra-for-postgres.md

 In the short term, I decided to use a quick and dirty solution to work around this issue using file locks.
-I couldn't face learning to configure Postgres, so the file lock solution allowed me to proceed with my work without having to learn the ins and outs of configuring Django and Postgres.
+I couldn't face learning to configure Postgres as I have little to no experience with databases.
+The file lock solution allowed me to proceed with my work without having to learn the ins and outs of configuring Django and Postgres.

 The solution required creating a decorator class [available at Github](https://github.com/wd15/sumatra/blob/8b39d73b3cf85dbb8f2ada44a6914a27dff718df/src/smtdecorator.py) that encapsulated the Python function to be logged.
-The two Sumatra command that need to be protected from concurrency issues are `project.add_record` and `project.save`.
+The two Sumatra commands that need to be protected from concurrency issues are `project.add_record` and `project.save`.
 Here the `with` statement is used to set and release the lock: